 Tipping habits and amounts are pretty much the same in Vienna as elsewhere in major western cities.

 In cafes, bars and restaurants, you pay the tip in the initial amount you hand over.
-Don’t pay the bill and then leave behind some change or give back a note.
+So don’t pay the bill and then leave behind some change or give back a note.

-The same principle applies to taxi drivers.
+(The same principle applies to taxi drivers.)

 If you’re paying by credit card, you can ask to add a tip to the total, or pay the bill and hand over some coins or notes as the tip.

 P.S.
 Don’t worry about doing the wrong thing – staff are used to serving non-Austrians and should give you a little leeway in terms of understanding and following local habits!